0xfatty/0xfatty.github.io/_pages/about.md

 I'm still learning every day, so I love picking things up from everyone and sharing what I find along the way.
 My focus these days is supply chain/open source security and cloud security, and this blog is where I write up what comes out of that journey.

-If you'd like to chat, you can find me on Twitter at [@imspicynoodles](https://twitter.com/imspicynoodles) (yes, I used to own a Vietnamese spicy noodle restaurant).
+If you'd like to chat, you can find me on X at [@imspicynoodles](https://x.com/imspicynoodles) (yes, I used to own a Vietnamese spicy noodle restaurant).

 ## Certifications & Patents